mvanwinkleias/blog_posts/2023-05-01-decommissioning_things/Decommissioning_things.md

 * "...
 I have a ticket and nobody responded..." or whatever

 Use at your discretion; sometimes people can be bothered by a flood of these things.
 Plan accordingly, etc.

-You just need to have a quick way to make some sort of reliable thing you can find in the future for questioning this thing's existence.

-That's a ticket.

 ## Useful Comments